-The processor must sell the end product to the distributing agency (the State) as appropriate, at a fee for service (processing fee), which includes all costs to produce the end products, not including the value of the donated foods (USDA bulk Food item) in production.
+The processor must sell the end product to the distributing agency (the State) as appropriate at a fee for service (processing fee), which includes all costs to produce the end products but not the value of the donated foods (USDA bulk Food item) in production.

-- The Sponsors will request processed food through the monthly surveys in NDFoods.
+- The sponsors will request processed food through the monthly surveys in NDFoods.
 The State will place the orders with the manufacturer.
-The manufacturer will ship the product to the State contracted warehouse (Booth), and Booth will then ship the product to the school. - Once the school receives the product, the State will bill the school for the processed fees.
+The manufacturer will ship the product to the State-contracted warehouse (Booth), and Booth will subsequently ship the product to the sponsor. - Once the sponsor receives the product, the State will bill the sponsor for the processed fees.